Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 Below you can find the following user stories that were brainstomred as part of the planning process.

-<span style="background-color: #B7950B">As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases</span>
+* As a visiting user I want to browse the duo's music discography so that I can listen to there past and current releases</span>

-<span style="background-color: #B7950B">As a visiting user I want to learn more about past releases and know where I can purchase there music</span>
+* As a visiting user I want to learn more about past releases and know where I can purchase there music</span>

-<span style="background-color: #B7950B">As a visiting user I want to understand more about the music artists history</span>
+* As a visiting user I want to understand more about the music artists history</span>

-<span style="background-color: #B7950B">As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings</span>
+* As a visiting user I want to be directed easily to the duos social media where I can contact them for any potential bookings</span>

-<span style="background-color: #B7950B">As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases</span>
+* As a visiting user I want to be able to register my email so that I can keep up to date with any news or future releases</span>

 # Scope